Representation: Australasia, Scandinavia, UK and Ireland

 Music Director: Deutsche Staatsphilharmonie Rheinland-Pfalz

-Karl-Heinz Steffens relinquished his post as Principal Clarinet of the Berlin Philharmonic and his international solo career in 2007 to devote himself to conducting.
-Although critics mourned the loss of such a significant instrumentalist, Karl-Heinz Steffens’ conducting career has developed at a remarkable speed and at the start of the 2009/10 season he took up his appointment as Music Director of the Deutsche Staatsphilharmonie Rheinland-Pfalz in Ludwigshafen.
+Karl-Heinz Steffens relinquished his post as Principal Clarinet of the Berlin Philharmonic and his flourishing solo career in 2007 to devote himself to conducting.
+Although critics mourned the loss of such a significant instrumentalist, major international orchestras have welcomed him to the podium.
+At the start of the 2009/10 season he took up his appointment as Music Director of the Deutsche Staatsphilharmonie Rheinland-Pfalz in Ludwigshafen.

-This season includes Steffens’ debut with the Berlin Philharmonic Orchestra and Orchestre Philharmonique de Radio France, as well as re-invitations to the City of Birmingham Symphony Orchestra, the Dresden Philharmonic and the Hallé Orchestra amongst others.
-Meanwhile he appears throughout Germany with orchestras such as the Bamberg Symphony, the Bayerisches Staatsorchester München, the Dresden Staatskapelle, the Hamburg Philharmonic, the Munich Philharmonic and the Radio Symphony Orchestras of Berlin, Cologne, Frankfurt, Hamburg, Leipzig and Stuttgart; other guest appearances have included the Bournemouth Symphony Orchestra, Helsinki Philharmonic Orchestra, Netherlands Philharmonic Orchestra, the NHK Symphony Orchestra, Orchestre Philharmonique de Monte-Carlo, the Tokyo Metropolitan Symphony Orchestra and the Zurich Tonhalle Orchestra.
+This season Steffens makes debuts with the Vienna Symphony Orchestra, Danish National Radio Symphony Orchestra and the Oslo Opera Orchestra; he is re-invited to conduct the Bournemouth Symphony Orchestra, Hallé Orchestra, the Helsinki Philharmonic, Munich Philharmonic, Netherlands Philharmonic and the Zurich Tonhalle Orchestras.
+He also tours with the German Bundesjugendorchester to Berlin, Köln and the Baltic capitals of Riga, Tallinn and Vilnius.
+Meanwhile he appears throughout Germany with orchestras such as the Bamberg Symphony, the Bayerisches Staatsorchester München, the Berlin Philharmonic, the Dresden Staatskapelle, the Dresden Philharmonic, the Hamburg Philharmonic, and the Radio Symphony Orchestras of Berlin, Frankfurt, Hamburg, Köln, Leipzig and Stuttgart; other guest appearances have included the City of Birmingham Symphony Orchestra, NHK Symphony Orchestra, Orchestre Philharmonique de Monte-Carlo, Orchestre Philharmonique de Radio France and the Tokyo Metropolitan Symphony Orchestra.

 Promoters please note: if you wish to include this biography in a concert programme etc, please contact Hazard Chase to ensure that you receive the most up to date version.